Lancaster University Student Disability Policy

 Responsibilities for the Policy

-- The Pro-Vice Chancellor for Colleges and the Student Experience is the accountable officer for this Policy; accountability exercised through the Colleges and the Student Experience Committee (CSEC).
+- The Provost for the Student Experience, Colleges and the Library is the accountable officer for this Policy; accountability exercised through the Colleges and the Student Experience Committee (CSEC).
 The University Student Wellbeing Manager is responsible for the implementation and operational review of this Policy.
 The Policy will be reviewed by CSEC, or any subsequent body, after 1 year in the first instance and then subsequently every 5 years.

 - The Senate, as the body with responsibility for students, has delegated the duty to make reasonable adjustments to Student Based Services, through procedures operated in the Disability Office.

 - The Student Wellbeing Manager has delegated authority to make minor changes to Policy wording and content.
 Such changes will be reported to CSEC.